 I bought a ticket for the Jack n' Back Tour from Tennessee Whiskey Tours for $102 as I was going on a Wednesday.

 If you're going on a Friday, Saturday, Sunday, or Monday, it'll cost you $121 per person.

 The price includes the following:

 - Roundtrip bus transportation from downtown Nashville.

-- A ticket for the Jack Daniel's Angel's Share tour (90 minutes).
+- A ticket for Jack Daniel's Angel's Share tour (90 minutes).

-- About an hour to wander around Lynchburg's town square.
+- It takes about an hour to wander around Lynchburg's town square.